SWEN301-Group-Project/Group-Project/README.md

 ## Getting Started

+### Prerequisites
+* Node ~5.7.1

-To begin development:
+### To begin development:

-1. run: `npm start` to remove the database and load data from xml
-2. Install node onto system
+1. Install node onto system
+2. run: `npm install` to install the node modules
-5. run: `npm start` or `node app.js` to launch the web app
+3. run: `npm start` to launch the web app

 ## Testing

 Tests are found in the 'test' folder.
 To run the tests, run `npm test`

+A test matrix and other files can be found [here](https://drive.google.com/folderview?id=0B2oEfdUbeIKfNHlnSzVQR1JXdEE&usp=sharing)

 ## Bugs and Issues